-Colorado enacted two laws affecting all gun owners and any person in the presence of a firearm.
+On July 1, 2013, Colorado enacted two laws affecting all gun owners and any person in the presence of a firearm.
 The first law prohibits the sale, transfer or possession of ammunition magazines with a capacity of more than 15 rounds.
 The second law requires a background check anytime there is a transfer of possession of a firearm.
-Both laws go into effect on July 1, 2013.
-Between now and July 1, 2013, does a transfer of firearms and magazines to a trust make sense?
-We think it just might.

 Gun trusts are not new, but are a time-proven tool when properly drafted and tailored to firearm issues.
 Gun trusts are very popular with people who purchase firearms restricted by the National Firearms Act (the “NFA”).
-Certain firearms (silencers, short barrel rifles, short barrel shotguns and automatic firearms) require application to the Bureau of Alcohol Tobacco and Firearms (the “BATF” or “ATF”) and payment of a $200.00 stamp tax before a person can take possession of the restricted, NFA firearm.
-We have drafted hundreds of these trusts over the last ten years.
+Certain firearms (for example, silencers, short barrel rifles, short barrel shotguns and automatic firearms) require application to the Bureau of Alcohol Tobacco and Firearms (the “BATF” or “ATF”) and payment of a $200.00 stamp tax before a person can take possession of the restricted, NFA firearm.
+We have drafted hundreds of these trusts over the last ten+ years.

-Between now and July 1, 2013, there is a unique window available to Colorado gun owners and owners of large capacity magazines.
-A trust concept is one way to preserve the family firearms and magazines for multiple generations while allowing the firearms to be in the possession of multiple individuals without violating Colorado’s new transfer of possession law.
+A trust concept is one way to preserve family firearms for multiple generations while allowing the firearms to be in the possession of multiple individuals without violating Colorado’s new transfer of possession law or the NFA.
 Call us at 303-273-2923 or use the contact us form to request more information.